Benchmarking Gaslighting Negation Attacks Against Multimodal Large Language Models: Evaluating Gaslighting Negation Attack for MLLMs

 \textit{Open-source Models:} In addition to proprietary models, we included open-source models such as LLaVA-1.6-7B~\cite{liu2024llavanext-llava1.6}, Qwen2-VL-7B-Instruct~\cite{Qwen2VL-7B}, LLaVA-NeXT-8B~\cite{li2024llavanext-strong} and Qwen2-VL-72B-Instruct~\cite{Qwen2VL-7B}.
 These open-source models showcase the rapid progress in publicly available multimodal AI systems.
+All evaluations for these models are conducted using a single NVIDIA H100 GPU.